higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/SECURITY.md

 **A Comprehensive Audit & Security Review of the Memecoin Protocol**

 This document consolidates an **extensive security analysis** of the entire Memecoin Protocol codebase, covering Steps 1–6.
 Below we examine each instruction and data structure for potential vulnerabilities, best practices, and recommended mitigations.
-We focus on **Anchor**-based Solana development, cross-program invocations (Orca, Metaplex), big-holder NFTs, and fee distribution logic.
+We focus on **Anchor**-based Solana development, cross-program invocations (Meteora, Metaplex), big-holder NFTs, and fee distribution logic.
 This is an **AI-driven** audit with additional manual reasoning, intended to guide final fixes and risk mitigation before mainnet deployment.

 ---